 Boston LegacyWorks, LLC offers talks and individual help on technology topics, troubleshooting and tutoring on PC usage, and services so you can manage and maintain your computer, your network of computers, or how they connect with the world.We want you to realize your goals and be able to include your PC among the tools to improve and enhance your life.

 Contact us for more information on how we can help .

-The Next Computer Q&A at Third Place Commons will occur after our usual Summer break on September 23 (more details).
-In July, we will complete building the schedule for the our nineth Q&A season starting in September.
+The next Computer Q&A at Third Place Commons will online via Zoom, on April 25th (more details).
 We also have other classes/talks available.
 See our full speaking schedule.

 Thoughts on improving and simplifying your life through technology.